Robust and Differentially Private Principal Component Analysis: Statistical efficiency and robustness

 \subsection{Robustness against data corruption}

-We note that the results on the error bound of $ g $-DPPCA presented in the previous subsection are valid for any continuous elliptical distributions, including heavy-tailed distributions that do not have finite moments.
-This suggests that $ g $-DPPCA possesses robustness.
-Moreover, $ g $-DPPCA also admits robustness against arbitrarily corruption of dataset.
-In this section, we investigate the robustness of $ g $-DPPCA, first for the case of the non-private setting and then for private settings.
+The results on the error bound of $ g $-DPPCA presented in the previous subsection are valid for heavy-tailed elliptical distributions even without finite moments.
+This implies robustness, as the performance of $g$-DPPCA is guaranteed under heavy-tailed conditions.
+In this section, we further demonstrate robustness of the proposed method under arbitrary data corruption by conducting the classical breakdown point analysis and subspace recovery analysis.

-Consider the non-private case with $\varepsilon = 0$.
-To present a robustness of $ g $-DPPCA, we proceed with a breakdown point analysis \citep{hampel1986robust, huber2011robust}.
-In brief, the breakdown point is the minimal ratio of corrupted data in given $ n $ samples such that the resulting statistic breaks down.
-For instance, the mean of a sample of size $ n $ on $ \mathbb{R} $ has the breakdown point of $ 1/n $ while the breakdown point of the sample median is $ \lfloor (n+1)/(2n) \rfloor $.
-Thus, one can conclude that the sample median is more robust than the sample mean.
+We begin with a breakdown point analysis \citep{hampel1986robust, huber2011robust} of $g$-DPPCA.
+The breakdown point of a statistic is the smallest fraction of corrupted samples in $ n $ observations that can cause the statistic to yield arbitrarily large errors.
+For example, the sample mean on $\mathbb{R}$ has a breakdown point of $1/n$, while the sample median achieves $ \lfloor (n+1)/(2n) \rfloor $.
+Hence, the median with larger breakdown point is more robust than the mean.

 Since we focus on the problem of estimating the subspace spanned by the first few eigenvectors of $ \Sigma $, we adopt the notion of breakdown point for subspace-valued statistics, introduced in \cite{Han2025winsor}.
 Denote the Grassmannian manifold by $ \mbox{Gr}(d, m) $, the set of $ m $-dimensional linear subspaces of $ \mathbb{R}^d $.